Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 #### _a- Registers_

 The SAPHYR I have what is called a CPU (Central Processing Unit).
 This is the most complex part of the computer and can be compared as the brain of the computer.
 It tells to other component what to do like save a value into memory, print something on the screen, etc. This is the same CPU that will execute the instruction in your program, and it possesses what is known as registers.
 A register is like a box that can hold a number.
 There can be used for example to save temporarily numbers for an operation.
-There are 16 different 8bit (that is 8 character in binary and can represent 256 value) registers in the CPU.
+There are 16 different 8bit (that is 8 characters in binary and can represent 256 value) registers in the CPU.

 |   |   |   |   |   |   |   |   |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|